Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Proof of Proposition 5.1

 \section{Proof of Proposition 5.1}

-We now present the proof of the Stosszahlansatz, or rather, reduce it to two key estimates (and we do so making some simplifications which in no way diminish the essentials of the argument).
-The job at hand is to carry out the task mentioned in the preceding paragraph.
+We now present the proof of the pointwise Stosszahlansatz, or rather, reduce it to certain key estimates (and we do so making some simplifications which in no way diminish the essentials of the argument).
+These estimates are gathered at the end of the Section~\ref{s.action}, in Proposition~\ref{p.errorbounds}.
+To make this reduction, the job at hand is to carry out the task mentioned in the preceding paragraph.
 In order to analyse the various error terms, we begin by providing formulas for them.